vuex-orm/vuex-orm-next/docs/guide/repository/retrieving-data.md

 }).get()
 ```

-Finally, the first argument could be a closure to perform more powerful querying.
+Finally, the first argument can be a closure to perform more powerful querying.

 ```js
 const users = store.$repo(User).where((user) => {